AttraqtiA/Swift-Basics/README.md

 PLEASE CHECK Final Branch for the Final Part, main branch is up to Week9 only progress!
-Progress untiul Chapter 4
+Progress until Chapter 4